 Religious Education classes at 10 am; child care is provided for infants up to 4 years old.

 |Click here for the flyer: Open House (14) Two-day Religious Education Open House Scheduled An open house has been scheduled for Saturday, October 3, (10-12) and Sunday, October 4, (1-3).
 Families and friends are invited to attend.
 Rose Sheehan, Director of Religious Education, will be on hand to discuss our programs.
 For details about our plans for Religious Education this year, please click on the Welcome Visitors tab and then Religious Education.|

 The Gloucester Unitarian Universalist Church is located at the corner of Middle & Church Streets.
 Our mailing address is 10 Church Street, Gloucester MA 01930.
 You can reach us by calling (978) 283-3410.
-Rev. Rankin is available on Wednesday and Thursday; please call the office to make an appointment.
+Rev. Parsons is available on Wednesday and Thursday; please call the office to make an appointment.

 How to Locate Recent Sermons: Click on the Welcome Visitors Tab, then Music & Liturgy to Selected Sermons.

 Welcome to Gloucester’s oldest church building (1806), the home of America’s first Universalist Society founded by Rev. John Murray in 1779.
 We are located in the heart of Gloucester’s Historic District at the corner of Middle and Church Streets.
 Our lantern steeple has guided generations of mariners into port as our founders fought for the early abolition of slavery, for women’s rights and separation of church and state as a cornerstone of our democracy.
 Today, more than 200 years later, our lighted steeple remains a focal point in Gloucester’s skyline.